tirkarp/covid19-resource-library/template.md

 If only a select dataset is pulled from other available datasets, provide a link to those datasets as well.

 > More datasets from SafeGraph can be found in [this document](https://docs.google.com/spreadsheets/d/1UNWvPzkUTTlXBZ6M6iGhM_7sr8h-MxsZdE7iOszkAmk/edit#gid=0).

+## Accessing Data

+Describe how you can access the data.
+If you need to sign up, provide the link.

+List down all possible ways by which you can retrieve data in any format.
+Provide step-by-step, detailed instructions.
+If there is a recommend method for retrieving data, be sure to note that.

+> You can view a visualization of the changes in US mobility on [Descartes Labs' website](https://www.descarteslabs.com/mobility/).
+Or, download the dataset through Descartes Labs' [GitHub repo](https://github.com/descarteslabs/DL-COVID-19), or throuh our [`dataset/`](dataset/) directory.
+>
+> A [script](https://github.com/descarteslabs/DL-COVID-19/tree/master/scripts) is available to plot mobility index.

+Visit this repo's SafeGraph [data access instructions](mobility/safegraph/README.md#how-to-access) for an example.